SimoneCiciliano/SimoneCiciliano/README.md

 ### 🔭 Interests
-- Building trustworthy and user-centric language models.
+- Building User-centric conversational interfaces;
-- Use language technologies that adapt to complex workflows and boost productivity.
+- Use interaction-design principles to improve User-LLM interaction;
-- Find algorithmic ways to describe what happens when we talk to each other.
+- Helping people to improve their ideas by finding the NLP tools that suits them best;

 -------------------------------------------------------